← Back to Blog Autism & Feeding

 In practice, this might look like:

 The goal is not to make a child with autism eat in a particular way.
-The aim is to help them develop a relationship with food that supports their nutrition, their growth, and their wellbeing, while working with the way their brain and body experience the world.
+The aim is to help them develop a relationship with food that supports their nutrition, their growth, and their wellbeing, while working with their neurology rather than against it.

 If you are looking for support

-I work with children with autism and their families across Kent and beyond, supporting a wide range of feeding and eating difficulties, from very limited diets to more complex presentations involving anxiety, sensory sensitivities, or ARFID.
-Sessions are available in person at Springbank Clinic in Sevenoaks, as well as online where appropriate.
+I work with children with autism and their families across Kent and beyond, supporting a wide range of feeding and eating difficulties, from very limited diets to more complex presentations involving sensory processing differences, anxiety around food, and disordered eating.
+Sessions are available in person at Springbank Clinic in Sevenoaks, and online where appropriate.
+Whether your child has a formal diagnosis or you are still in the process of understanding their needs, if mealtimes feel stuck, reaching out is a sensible step.

 Email: enquiries@lifespan-nutrition.co.uk